Capital punishment in Australia: Victoria

 Victoria's first executions occurred in 1842 when two Aboriginal men, Tunnerminnerwait and Maulboyheenner, were hanged outside the site of the Melbourne Gaol for the killing of two whalers in the Westernport district.
 Ronald Ryan was the last man executed at Pentridge Prison and in Australia.
 He was hanged on 3 February 1967 after being convicted of shooting dead a prison officer during an escape from Pentridge Prison, Coburg, Victoria in 1965.

 Victoria was also the state of the last woman executed in Australia: Jean Lee was hanged in 1951.
 She was accused of being an accomplice in the murder of 73-year-old William ('Pop') Kent.
 She, along with her accomplices, were executed on 19 February 1951.
 Victoria would not carry out another execution until that of Ronald Ryan.

 Not all those executed were murderers: for instance, Albert McNamara was hanged for arson causing death in 1902, and David Bennett was hanged in 1932 after being convicted of raping a four-year-old girl.
 Bennett was the last man to be hanged in Australia for an offence other than murder.

 This number includes triple murderer Edward Leonski, executed by the U.S. Army in 1942.

 The beam and trapdoor used to execute condemned prisoners were removed from Old Melbourne Gaol and installed in D Division at Pentridge Prison by the condemned child rapist David Bennett, who was a carpenter by trade.
 It was used for all 10 Pentridge hangings (including a double hanging).
 After Victoria abolished capital punishment in 1975, the beam and trapdoor were removed and put into storage.
 The beam was reinstalled at the Old Melbourne Gaol in August 2000, although the trapdoor had been modified during installation at Pentridge and no longer fitted.

+The vote to abolish the Death penalty in Victoria 1975 was the following, in the Victorian Legislative Assembly was 36–30 in favour, in the Victorian Legislative Council was 20–13 for abolition.
+All 9 Labor members in the Legislative Council, 11 Liberal members voted in favour.
+7 Liberals and all 6 Country voted against.